 This map shows the areas of West Virginia that qualify for USDA loans.
-For more information on qualifying areas, head to the USDA property eligibility page.
+For more information on qualifying areas, head to the USDA property eligibility screen.

 Below you will find a link to the USDA income limits for West Virginia: